hoffsupes/Triangulation-Matting/README.md

 Has capability to process videos (read and write) and to do this matting on every frame of a video.

-The original green and blue background video which I originally used a long time ago is sadly lost ( :( ) but I have created two artificial videos from the still images I had.
+The original green and blue background videos which I originally used a long time ago are sadly lost ( :( ) but I have created two artificial videos from the still images I had.
 These artifical videos are simply repitions of the same image over a thirty second period, sampled at 30 frames per second.
+When matting is run using them though, due to certain discrepencies in image quality when performing that image to video conversion (the background colors end up getting varied and destroyed due to the loss in quality, hence a "mismatch" from the original background images, i.e. the euations you see above assume that we're using the same background images at a time, blue-blue or green-green which is not happening anymore), the actual alpha matte and matted frame from the per frame of the video vary from when those same still images (used to produce the videos) are independently used to create the matte.
+This is very interesting and you can even see this when you try out the tests.

 To view only matting results, use `make matte_test` after the install procedures below as the `main` app performs the cumulation of everything (Video Matting).